ifip-summerschool/ifip-summerschool.github.io/_pages/welcome.md

 ## Thanks to all of you!

-The IFIP Summer School on Privacy and Identity Management 2023 is over, it has ben an intense and joyful week, with lots of excellent talks, discussions, and activities.
-The keynote slides are now linked on the keynote page (as far as available).
+The IFIP Summer School on Privacy and Identity Management 2023 is over, it has been an intense and joyful week, with lots of excellent talks, discussions, and activities.
+The keynote slides are now linked on the [keynote page](/keynotes) (as far as available).

-Next year's edition of the IFIP Summer School will be held in *Madrid, Spain*, in *September 2024*!
-Looking forward to meeting many of you there, and don't forget to submit your updated papers to the post-proceedings volume via Easychair before the deadline on Sept 29, 2023!
+Next year's edition of the IFIP Summer School will be held in **Madrid, Spain**, in **September 2024**!
+Looking forward to meeting many of you there, and don't forget to submit your updated papers to the post-proceedings volume via Easychair before the **deadline on Sept 29, 2023**!

 ![Photo showing the group of participants of the IFIP summer school of 2023](/assets/images/participants2023.jpg "Group photo of the participants")